icinganalysis/icinganalysis.github.io/content/Fraser Note On Flight Testing.md

 This publication addresses several modes of ice protection.
 For brevity, I will detail the sections about fluid protection systems only.
 There are interesting comments on thermal anti-ice and deicing that the reader may wish to find in the full publication.

+There are no figures or citations included with Lecture 12b.
+This was true for two different copies of the
+Airplane Icing Information Course that I borrowed.
+I assume that the figures and citation from Lecture 12a [^2], also by Fraser, apply.

+However, as we will see below, some figures may not match the text, so perhaps figures were re-labeled.

+There is a copy at the NRC library that has more pages [^3], which might include figures to clear this up.
+However, it is not available online or through inter-library loan to the USA.

 ### 1.0 INTRODUCTION